benjamin-chan/AEAfterBreastCaACT/StudyDocuments/CI prospective studies and ono paper/Proposal for Approach Cognitive impairment 7-22.md

 * Wefel, Fan, Tager and Ahles have reported standardized scores.

+**Wefel looks like it has ideal reporting of data we could use: pre and post mean scores for each measure/instrument.
+Would be better if we could get pre-post $\beta$ for each measure.
+This is the target we want to transform the data from other studies into.**

 * Tager, Jenkins and Ahles have not reported individual test scores for each time point.

 * Tager reported the standardized baseline (T0) scores  and F test (DF, F value and p values) results for time and domain scores – but no actual scores for T1 and

+**There is an erratum and supplementary material document.
+Table 3 is only for the motor domain; it does not present $\beta$s for the other domains, let alone the individual measures.
+The time-by-chemotherapy interaction numbers in Table 4 only tell us if the slopes comparing non-CT and CT are different.
+It doesn't tell us what the pre-post change in the CT group is.
+We need a more complete Table 3.**

 * Jenkins reported regression (R^2, R^2_adj, F, p, factors, beta, t, p) on baseline (Table 3) and percentage  of each group showing reliable change for each test at T2 and T3 (Table 4) - but no baseline scores.

+**Really need to get T1 data.
+Not sure what to do with the $\beta$s in Table 3.
+They don't present a $\beta_{pre-post}$.
+Table 4 gives percentages and counts can be backed out of those numbers; but this doesn't give any sense of the magnitude of the decline/improvement.**

 * Ahles reported domain scores adjusted for age, education and baseline score (Table 3) – no individual  (single) test scores.

+**Reference #9 might have more information on how the domain scores were calculated.
+I took a quick look into this reference and I can't see that I can easily back-out an algorithm to get the values from the individual measures from a domain score.**

 1\.
 We are writing to Tager, Jenkins, and Ahles to request the unadjusted mean scores from each  time point with the hope getting additional data.
 In the